Non-perturbative method to compute thermal correlations in one-dimensional systems: The transfer matrix formalism

 for a point $z_0$ far from the end points $z=\pm L/2$ .
 The same holds true for ${\cal Z}_> \vert _{z_0}$.
 In the thermodynamic limit we can therefore write the partition function, up to an unimportant numerical factor, as

 Let us now use the introduced quantities to calculate correlation functions.
 For simplicity, we will first focus on two-point functions.
-In classical field approximation the correlation function of two observables $ {\cal F}^{(1)}\vert _{z_1}$ and ${\cal F}^{(2)}\vert _{z_2}$ at the points $z_1$ and $z_2$ is defined as
+The generalization to a higher number of points can easily be done.
+In the quantum description, a two-point correlation function is